 We may also process your personal data.
 Although we do not collect any data about your Twitter account ourselves, the data you enter into Twitter, in particular your user name and the content published under your account, will be processed by us to the extent that we re-tweet or reply to your tweets, if applicable, or write tweets that refer to your account.
 The data you freely publish and distribute on Twitter is thus included by us in and made accessible to your followers.

 We process personal data (Art.
-4 no. 2 GDPR), i.e. full name, institution, e-mail address, pictures on which individual persons might be identifiable, audio-visual recordings, which we receive from you within the scope of your registration for an event.
+4 no. 2 GDPR), i.e. full name, institution, position, e-mail address, your day of attendance, which we receive from you within the scope of your registration for an event.

-In addition, we process personal data – provided that you have given your consent before – that we collect within the scope of your participation to the event (pictures on which individuals may be identifiable).
+In addition, we process personal data – provided that you have given your consent before – that we collect within the scope of your participation to the event (pictures, audio-visual material on which individuals may be identifiable).

 We process personal data in accordance with the provisions under the European General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (Bundesdatenschutzgesetz (BDSG)).

 a.
 To meet contractual obligations (Art.
 6 para.
 1b GDPR)